Milwaukee no interest loans.

 Borrowers can not only receive funds from the non-profit, but they will also receive self-sufficiency in the form of budgeting, case management, and referrals to employment resources if needed.
 The Jewish Association works with clients to offer them a hand up, and various services are available to those facing a short term hardship.

-For individuals that qualify, the zero percent interest loans can be used to pay for different expenses and bills.
+For individuals that qualify, the zero percent interest loans can be used to pay for different expenses and bills as approved by the Association.
 Examples of what MJFLA can help pay for are noted below, however there may also be other uses of the cash.

 Emergency situations can be addresses.
 Financing from the Milwaukee Jewish Free Loan program can be used for paying rent, mortgage and security deposits.
 This can be handy when a family is facing an eviction or foreclosure.